|

 stopped the enemy attack, and a reserve of heavy cavalry sealed

+the victory.
 The victory however could not be fully taken advantage

 of, only in June did the King bring new forces.
 The 7,000 cavalry,